amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 If anyone finds this useful and likes my consistency please consider me for opportunity in VLSI domain

 Day-01 basic gates
-Day-02 adders & subtractors [HA & FA, HS &FS]
+Day-02 adders & subtractors [half adder and half subtractor ] Day-03 full adder and full subtractor